Bernhard III of Saxe-Meiningen: Biography

 as the eldest son of Georg II, Duke of Saxe-Meiningen and his first wife Princess Charlotte of Prussia.

-Bernhard had one full sister, Princess Marie Elisabeth, and several half-brothers by his father's second marriage.
+He had one full sister, Princess Marie Elisabeth, and several half-brothers by his father's second marriage.

 From 1860 Bernhard was schooled by a Prof. Rossmann before he went to study at Heidelberg University in 1869.
 For the war against France he interrupted his studies and served as Ordonnanz-Offizier.
 After the war ended he resumed his studies at Leipzig.
 From 1873 he again served in the military and rose into the highest echelons: By 1905 he was Generaloberst and inspector general of the 2nd Army Inspection (Central Germany).
 In 1909, he became Generaloberst im Range eines Generalfeldmarschalls and retired from active service in 1912.